weynandk/info_threefold/src/whitepapers/tf_whitepaper_104/tf_whitepaper_104.md

-*   To build this grid, the ThreeFold community has developed the ThreeFold Token (TFT), a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Network.
-A TFT represents a unit of reservation of autonomous Internet capacity on the ThreeFold Network.
+*   To build this grid, the ThreeFold community has developed the ThreeFold Token (TFT), a decentralized digital currency used to buy autonomous and decentralized Internet services (compute, storage, and application) on the ThreeFold Grid.
+A TFT represents a unit of reservation of autonomous Internet capacity on the ThreeFold Grid.
 The TFT is supported by the fastest growing commodity in the world, the Internet.
 *   Independent ThreeFold Farmers (Farmers), generate Internet capacity.
 They do this by connecting IT hardware (servers) to the Internet.
 As a result TF Tokens (TFT) are generated on the ThreeFold Blockchain which are now usable as a true digital currency.
 *   ThreeFold Tech is a technology company which is developing & commercializing “Self Driving IT” to power future innovation through decentralization.
 ThreeFold Tech has resolved a number of fundamental challenges in the world of IT by simplifying the required architecture to three fundamental layers:  a capacity layer, an autonomous layer and the distributed applications layer